Download the Declaration (PDF)

 - Democratic deliberation towards consensus on:

-- An Annual Ground Rent or Land Value Charge – a rental, that is, on all private land use (1) as a significant means of financing the public services to which that land gives access and (2) as a disincentive to property ownership for purely speculative purposes, in particular land-banking (the holding of land out of use);
+- Location Value and Amenities User Fee – a rental, that is, on all private land use (1) as a significant means of financing the public services to which that land gives access and (2) as a disincentive to property ownership for purely speculative purposes, in particular land-banking (the holding of land out of use);

 - Measures to ensure the fair levying of good revenue raisers, and effective regulations to prevent global tax avoidance by individuals and multi-national corporations.